acoiman/predict_builtup_nn/README.md

-# predict_builtup_nn
-Predicting Built-up Areas Using Satellite Images and Neural Networks (NN)
+# Predicting Built-up Areas Using Satellite Images and Neural Networks (NN)